mongodb/mongodb-kubernetes-operator/docs/deploy-configure.md

    kubectl apply -f <example>.yaml --namespace <my-namespace>
    ```

-   **NOTE**: When you scale down a MongoDB resource, the Community Operator
+   **NOTE**: When you scale down a MongoDBCommunity resource, the Community Operator
    might take several minutes to remove the StatefulSet replicas for the
    members that you remove from the replica set.

 ## Add Arbiters to a Replica Set

-To add [arbiters](https://docs.mongodb.com/manual/core/replica-set-arbiter/) to your replica set, add the `spec.arbiters` field to your MongoDB resource definition.
+To add [arbiters](https://docs.mongodb.com/manual/core/replica-set-arbiter/) to your replica set, add the `spec.arbiters` field to your MongoDBCommunity resource definition.

 The value of the `spec.arbiters` field must be: